The Zero Threshold

 If $zero is negative, an error will occur when an operator attempts to use it.

-When your calculation uses very small or very large numbers, it is a good idea to adjust the zero threshold accordingly.
+When your calculations use very small or very large numbers, it is a good idea to adjust the zero threshold accordingly.

 Not Affected by the Zero Threshold